sigmaSd/AlbumCam/docs/FDROID-SUBMISSION.md

 - ✅ GitHub Actions build automation with APK releases

 **Additional Info:**
-- Latest version: v1.3.0 with improved device compatibility
+- Latest version: v1.3.1 with critical core functionality fixes
-- The app is in the `fdroid-publish` branch
+- The app is in the `master` branch
 - F-Droid metadata is in `metadata/` directory
 - Build tested with EAS and GitHub Actions
 - All source code available under MIT license